This test is to determine

 Another good check is that a number of monitors these days sense what the refresh rate is and store brightness, contrast, etc, parameters for each video mode, when you adjust these the monitor usually displays the current refresh rate in Hertz, invert this number and that is the number the Retrace Rate determination code should be coming up with, if it's not you need to tweak it's parameters until it does.

 The user can also flag whether the routine is not to check for other activity as the test is running.
-I stuck this is in in the hope that perhaps I could block MS Word's interference with it but alas it doesn't look like it -- the design of the Enhanced Rate Detection mode renders this consideration moot however.
-Checking this checkbox stops the timing routine from processing windows messages, if checked you won't be able to abort the timing loop (so if you specified 10000 loops you'll be waiting for them) but there's less chance the timing loop will be interrupted.
+I stuck this is in in the hope that perhaps I could block MS Word's interference with it but alas it doesn't look like it -- the design of the version 5 code renders this consideration moot in my experience however.
+Checking the "Don't Bother Checking for Other Activity" checkbox stops the timing routine from processing windows messages while it's running, if checked you won't be able to abort the timing loop (so if you specified a really low SD you'll be waiting for a while) but there's less chance the timing loop will be interrupted.

 LCD Flat Panel Displays.